VisualBean/HIBP.NET/README.md

 Changes
 ===
 ### Breaking change coming in version 3.0
-ApiKey has been refactored to be a class of its own.
+ * ApiKey has been refactored to be a class of its own. (**BREAKING**)
-Version 3 is mostly minor refactorings and addition of cancellationtokens on particular API calls instead of from the Base.
+ * Renamed parameters to better match usage.
+ * Added pastes API.
-Added middleware for easier injection and setup in netcore projects.
+ * Added middleware for easier injection and setup in netcore projects.